Reflection maps: Introduction

-In this case, $\omega$ maps to the same point any $y\in \C^p$, its images by the reflections with respect to the hyperplanes $\{y_{n-1}=0\}$ and $\{y_n=0\}$ and, consequently, also its image by the composition $r_2r_1$.
-Therefore, a double-fold map is obtained by taking the graph of $H$ and gluing the points lying on the same orbit by the group $G$, generated by $r_1$ and $r_2$.
-Based on the connection between the $\cA$-equivalence of fold-maps and the relation between the graph of $H$ and $\{y=0\}$, this author studied in \cite{Penafort-Sanchis2014THE-GEOMETRY-OF} the $\cA$-equivalence of double-fold maps $(\C^2,0)\to (\C^3,0)$, in terms of the relation between $H$ and the natural stratification of the space given by the hyperplanes $\{x=0\}$ and $\{y=0\}$.
-Many ideas for general reflection maps come from the ones developed there for double-fold maps.
+Double-fold maps are much like fold maps, but they are folded by means of the group generated by the reflections $r_1$ and $r_2$ with respect to the hyperplanes $\{y_{n-1}=0\}$ and $\{y_n=0\}$.
+In this case, folding means composing with the \emph{Folded Hankerchief} $\omega\colon (\C^p,0)\to(\C^p,0)$, depicted in Figure \ref{figC2xC2Orbitmap} and given by

+In \cite{Penafort-Sanchis2014THE-GEOMETRY-OF}, I studied double-fold maps $(\C^2,0)\to (\C^3,0)$ in terms of the contact of the graph of $H$ and strata determined by the hyperplanes $\{x=0\}$ and $\{y=0\}$.
+Many of the ideas in the present paper come from the ones developed there.

-The following generalization of fold and double-fold maps seems natural: Pick any embedding $h\colon X\hookrightarrow Y$, any group $G$ acting on $Y$, and glue all points in $h(X)$ lying on the same $G$-orbit.
-However, in order to end up with a map between complex manifolds, we need to have a holomorphic map $\omega\colon Y\to Y'$ to do the glueing.
-Hilbert showed \cite{Hilbert:1890} that all invariants of a finite group acting linearly on $\C^p$ can be algebraically generated by a finite number $p'\geq p$ of polynomials and, by a result of Noether (see Theorem \ref{thmAlphaGeomInv}), the glueing is done by the map $\omega\colon \C^p\to \C^{p'}$ whose coordinate functions are the generating invariants of $G$.
-There are two reasons why we restrict ourselves further and consider only reflection groups: First, by Shephard-Todd's theorem, these are the only groups with exactly $p$ generating invariants (see Theorem \ref{thmShephardTodd}), and thus the composition with $\omega\colon\C^p\to \C^p$ respects the original target of the embedding $h$.
-Secondly, reflection groups induce a stratification of the space (see Section \ref{secFacets}), analogous to the one mentioned above for double-fold maps, which encodes much information about $\omega$ and the action of $G$.
+A natural way to generalize fold and double-fold maps is the following: Pick any embedding $h\colon X\hookrightarrow V$ and any group $G$ acting on $V$, then fold $h(X)$ so that points lying on the same $G$-orbit are glued.
+However, to come up with a map between complex manifolds, we need to find a holomorphic map $\omega\colon V\to Y$ which produces this folding.
+As Hilbert showed \cite{Hilbert:1890}, the invariants of a finite group acting linearly on a $\C$-vector space $V$ can be algebraically generated by a finite number $p\geq \dim V$ of polynomials.
+By a result of Noether (see Theorem \ref{thmAlphaGeomInv}), our desired folding is acomplished by composing with the map $\omega\colon V\to \C^{p}$ whose coordinate functions are the generating invariants of $G$.
+The reason why we ask for $G$ to be a reflection group is to take advantage of the rich theory regarding them.
+The part of the theory which is most relevant to us has to do with a stratification of $V$, induced by the reflecting hyperplanes of $G$, and how it encodes the singularities of $\omega$ and the action of $G$.
+Another pleasant feature of reflection groups is that, by Shephard-Todd's Theorem \ref{thmShephardTodd}, these are the ones with a number $p=\dim V$ of generating invariants, so that the dimension of the target of $h$ is preserved after the folding $\omega$.

-\subsection{Outline of the work.}
+\subsection{Outline of the work}